Get

 Cinnamon

 While a small amount of cinnamon shouldn’t be dangerous for dogs, it isn’t good for them.
 Cinnamon powder can lead to coughing or choking, as it can irritate the lungs.
-If your dog’s lungs become irritated enough, he may have difficulty breathing.
+If your dog’s lungs become irritated enough, they may have difficulty breathing.

 Ingesting cinnamon can lead to redness or irritation inside your dog’s mouth.
 Large amounts of cinnamon can lead to low blood sugar, vomiting, diarrhea, altered heart rate, and even liver disease.
 If your dog has consumed a lot of cinnamon, contact your vet right away.